• Wed. Oct 8th, 2025

 A RICH AGRICULTURAL HERITAGE

-The agricultural heritage of the village of Paralimni, is intricately tied to the development and then the decline of its numerous ancient windmills.
-These remarkable machines not only served as vital economic engines, for the local community at the time, but were also seen as symbols of the island’s cultural and industrial evolution.
-The milling industry in Cyprus has existed since the Byzantine era and it is thought that both water and windmills were regularly employed to pump water and grind grain to create flour repectively.
+These remarkable machines not only served as vital economic engines for the local community at the time but were also seen as symbols of the island’s cultural and industrial evolution.
+The milling industry in Cyprus has existed since the Byzantine era, and it is thought that windmills were regularly employed to pump water and grind grain to create flour, respectively.
 As wind power developed, lofty windmills provided the farmers of the ‘red villages’ with an economic form of clean power.
 This later helped to develop their agrarian lifestyles further.
-Paralimni in particular, because of its proximity to fertile lands, benefitted tremendously.
-This is amptly demonstarted by Its steady supply of staple crops, such as wheat and barley, which supported the agrarian industry and the local economy of the time.

 THE FOUR GREAT FLOUR MILLS

 As well as several other mills, the fields of Paralimni also once boasted four great flour mills.
-These mills played an essential role in the district’s agrarian society that characterised the region at the turn of the 20th century.
+These mills played an essential role in the district’s agrarian society, which characterised the region at the turn of the 20th century.
 The first modern windmills, of metal construction, helped to establish these flour mills.
 Their introduction marked a turning point, as mechanisation began to take hold, allowing for greater efficiency and production capacity.

 THE GONIOU MILL